adamsilver/adamsilver.io-jekyll/_drafts/2015-01-15-the-boring-front-end-developer.md

 He will boringly suggest that links are styled (with underlines) as such so that users can find them amongst normal copy.

-## 5. Third party script, libraries and frameworks
+## 5. Third party CSS and Javascript libraries and frameworks

-The boring front-end developer carefully selects third party scripts by ensuring he does due diligence on the code itself, *not* the popularity within the industry.
+The boring front-end developer carefully selects third party code by ensuring he does due diligence on the code itself, *not* the popularity within the industry.
 He favours reliability over popularity every time.

 ## 6. UI architecture